Things to do in Alton, Staffordshire

 Nearby Alton Castle is now a Catholic retreat.

 Surrounded by the Staffordshire moorlands and the Derbyshire Peak District, the area around Alton is known for its outstanding natural beauty.

 Things to do in Alton

 It is known for its thrilling roller coaster rides and family fun and is set in magnificent gardens with a lake.

-The path runs to the left of the driveway to the Chained Oak BB and is a five minute walk.
+The path runs to the left of the driveway to the Chained Oak BB and is a five-minute walk.

-There are beautiful walks through the woodland at Dimmingsdale and the along the nearby Churnet Valley.
+There are beautiful walks through the woodland at Dimmingsdale and along the nearby Churnet Valley.

-Other things to do around Alton include paint-balling, cycling, fishing, canoeing, sailing, swimming, horse riding or hill walking in the scenic countryside.
+Other things to do around Alton include paintballing, cycling, fishing, canoeing, sailing, swimming, horse riding or hill walking in the scenic countryside.

 The lovely ancestral home of Chatsworth is within easy reach from Alton, or why not spend a day at the Uttoxeter Races?